Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 When your new cloud server is up and running, log in using SSH.

-WireGuard is now available directly from the official repositories on Ubuntu 18.04.
-However, before you begin installing WireGuard, make sure your system is up to date.
+WireGuard is available directly from the official repositories on Ubuntu 24.04.
+However, before installing WireGuard, ensure your system is up to date.

 sudo apt-get update && sudo apt-get upgrade -y